Skip to main content

 採用 HTTP 現實論證證明對您的 TLS/SSL 憑證訂單上的網域有控制權

-Use these instructions to demonstrate control over a domain by hosting a file containing a DigiCert-generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/fileauth.txt.
-For more information, see Demonstrate control over domains on a pending TLS certificate order.
+Use these instructions to demonstrate control over a domain by hosting a file containing a DigiCert-generated random value at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/fileauth.txt.
+For information about this and other DCV methods, see Domain control validation (DCV) methods.

 Before you begin